User-Defined Type Requirements

 Indicates whether all instances of this UDT are the same length.

 The maximum size of the instance, in bytes.
 You must specify MaxByteSize with the UserDefined serialization format.
 For a UDT with user-defined serialization specified, MaxByteSize refers to the total size of the UDT in its serialized form as defined by the user.
+The value of MaxByteSize must be in the range of 1 to 8000, or set to -1 to indicate that the UDT is greater than 8000 bytes (the total size cannot exceed the maximum LOB size).
 Consider a UDT with a property of a string of 10 characters (System.Char).
-When the UDT is serialized using a BinaryWriter, the total size of the serialized string is 22 bytes: 2 bytes per Unicode UTF-16 character, multiplied by the maximum number of characters, plus 2 control bytes of overhead incurred from serializing a binary stream.
-So, when determining the value of MaxByteSize, the total size of the serialized UDT must be considered: the size of the data serialized in binary form plus the overhead incurred by serialization.
+When the UDT is serialized by using a BinaryWriter, the total size of the serialized string is 22 bytes: 2 bytes per Unicode UTF-16 character, multiplied by the maximum number of characters, plus 2 control bytes of overhead incurred from serializing a binary stream.
+Therefore, when determining the value of MaxByteSize, the total size of the serialized UDT must be considered: the size of the data serialized in binary form plus the overhead incurred by serialization.

 The name of the method used to validate instances of the UDT.